Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 Update `get_letter_from_user` helper function and make the following changes:
 1. Change the first parameter to be the word dictionary instead of a list
-2. Add additional feedback to the user when they attempt to guess a letter that they have already guessed that informs them if the letter is in the word or not.
+2. Add additional feedback to the user, when they attempt to guess a letter that they have already guessed, to inform them whether or not the letter is in the word.

 <br>